SWOT Analysis: Definition

-SWOT analysis is an acronym for Strengths, Weakness, Opportunities, and Threats which is an effective market research analysis technique.
+SWOT analysis is defined as an acronym for Strengths, Weakness, Opportunities, and Threats which is an effective market research analysis technique.
 Usually, SWOT analysis is used to evaluate an organization’s performance in the market and is used for developing effective business strategies.

 This analysis framework, which is now a trusted assessment source that organizations rely on to understand the scope of opportunities and threats by analyzing the strengths and weaknesses.